AWS

 Connect to the jump box VM created above.

-This can be done using `aws configure
+This can be done using `

 ` with EKS admin user credentials or setting Env Variables as below with EKS admin user credentials: